ccchase7/startup/README.md

         -Short circuit: If something goes wrong or takes too long, the user should still be able to do a lot.
     - WALLS: something that hinders the User Experience.
 Complexity, payment, failure, security (too high or too low), or legal.

-Notes from Simon CSS:
-    - Instead of trying to make the html format your buttons, it's a lot easier to do it in the css file
-    - min-width is the smallest you ever want it to go even when the window shrinks
-    - position: absolute; will make it so the object doesn't take up any room in the layout, so it's nice when you want something to just stay at one place the whole time and not worry about making everything else fit around it.
-    - a lot of the time, the bootstrap keyword will be in the class name, and you can put more than one in there and they'll compound on each other.
-    - It is a lot more useful than I thought to give something a class name and use that as the reference in the css file.

 Notes from Start up HTML and CSS:
     - This time I started from the bottom with organization and structure in mind, after having seen a few other